jfecher/modern-compiler-architecture/README.md

 compiler development how one may go about writing such a compiler.

-This codebase uses Rust as the implementation language and inc-complete as the library for incremental computations but the general techniques should be applicable to any language.
+This codebase uses Rust as the implementation language and inc-complete as the library for incremental computations due to its support for serialization but the general techniques should be applicable to any language.
 If you have any questions on techniques used or just trouble understanding parts of the codebase please feel free to open an issue!

 # Compiler features